 To all of those moms of toddlers with developmental challenges, I want to give you a big round of applause and tell you just how awesome I think you are this Mother’s Day.
 No one knows how hard it really is to live a day of your life unless they too have done it.

 I’ve also come to the point, both personally and professionally, that I can look at the worst moments I’ve seen with families as another opportunity to learn how I can best help a child.

 Even moms who are obviously struggling have done something right.
 Unless therapy services are provided by court order, that mom somehow found a way to get her child help.
 For that decision alone, she deserves a huge dose of respect.
 Our colleagues who work in public schools will tell us that there are kids who show up on the first day of kindergarten with significant language delays who have never been referred for an eval or seen for one minute of therapy.

-I remind myself of that any time I’m tempted to think anything less of a mom I’m working with or who’s writing me for advice.
-No matter what else has gone wrong in her world, if she’s out there looking for help for her kid, she’s doing something right.
+I used to purposefully remind myself of that any time I’ve been tempted to make even the slightest judgments about a mom’s choices.
+Now it’s second nature for me to remember: no matter what else has gone wrong in her world, if she’s out there looking for help for her kid, she’s doing something right!

 Beyond initial respect, what else can we do to support moms of toddlers with special needs?

 Here’s a list I’ve come up with for professionals who work in early intervention.
 Our job is different from therapists who work with older children and adults.
 We’re the first very representation of our field, and we need to do things right from the start to help moms feel supported on what can be a very long road with a toddler with delays.

 1. Answer her questions honestly.